 The strict liability of legal entities provided for Article 2 of the Law determines that legal entities may be held liable for the occurrence of the harmful acts provided for therein practiced in their interest or benefit, exclusive or not, regardless of their order, authorization or even knowledge, and may be punished for the conduct of their partners, employees, representatives and third parties.
 The Law also provides for the liability of the successor in case of statutory change, transformation, restructuring, merger, acquisition or spin-off of a company.

 The Law provides benefits for companies that adopt and effectively implement integrity programs.
 In addition to being tools of risk mitigation and remediation, the Anticorruption Law treats the existence of compliance mechanisms and procedures as one of the reduction criteria in the calculation of the sanctions in the event of any wrongful act having been committed.
-Recently, Federal Decree no. 11,129/2022, which revoked the previous Federal Decree no. 8,420/2015, increased the percentage of reduction of the fine for the adoption of an effective integrity program from 4 to 5% and reinforced and included elements for a compliance program to be considered effective.
+The Federal Decree no. 11,129/2022, which revoked the previous Federal Decree no. 8,420/2015, increased the percentage of reduction of the fine for the adoption of an effective integrity program from 4 to 5% and reinforced and included elements for a compliance program to be considered effective.

 The importance of the adoption of compliance programs has also been provided for other laws.
 The New Bidding Law No. 14,133/2021, which replaced the previous Federal Law No. 8,666/93, now considers mandatory the adoption of compliance programs for companies intending to participate in bidding procedures with values of more than R$ 200 million.
 The companies winning a bidding procedure have a period of 6 months, as of the signing of the contract, to develop the compliance program in accordance with the parameters of Federal Decree 11,129/2022.

 In the New Bidding Law, the existence of a compliance program also works as a tie-breaker criterion between the competing proposals.
-This is the way trough which the legislator intends to bring an incentive to the creation of mechanisms of prevention and fight against corruption, protecting public resources.
+This is the way through which the legislator intends to bring an incentive to the creation of mechanisms of prevention and fight against corruption, protecting public resources.

 Most Brazilian states have already regulated the Anti-Corruption Law at the state level – and the issue is under discussion in the other states that have not yet done so.

 The pioneering initiative was the State of Rio de Janeiro under State Law No. 7,753/2017.
-The example was followed by the Federal District (Law no. 6.112/2018) and by the States of Rio Grande do Sul (State Law no. 15.228/2018), Amazonas (State Law no. 4.370/2018), Goiás (State Law no. 20.489/2019), and Pernambuco (State Law no. 16.722/2019).
+The example was followed by the Federal District (Law no. 6.112/2018, updated by State Law no. 6.308/2019) and by the States of Rio Grande do Sul (State Law no. 15.228/2018, updated by State Law no. 15.600/2021), Amazonas (State Law no. 4.370/2018), Goiás (State Law no. 20.489/2019), and Pernambuco (State Law no. 16.722/2019, updated by State Law no. 17.133/2020).
 Also in a precursory manner, the Federal District, through Decree 40.388/2020, published rules on the evaluation of the compliance program by the competent state agencies – following the guidelines of the Office of the Comptroller General, competent agency at the federal level.
 The State of São Paulo (Decree 67.301/2022) also established criteria for evaluation of the existence and application of compliance programs in the scope of accountability of legal entities for acts against the state public administration.

 Adoption of the Integrity Program for Private Companies